cityjson/cjdb/model/README.md

 ![UML data model](https://user-images.githubusercontent.com/92783160/198852049-1fa78a6b-734a-46ec-aa38-9c0a4eb9b794.png)

 The physical data model adds one more table on the conceptual data model: the **family** table to store relations between city objects, e.g the parent-children relationship.
-This table is added because it improves certain operation performances.
+This table is added to achieve higher querying speed when selecting objects by their parent/child relationship.
+Example of this would be: "give me all the objects which are children of X".

 ![2 Physical Model_Lan_Oct29](https://user-images.githubusercontent.com/92783160/198853247-ac5103c3-e221-4a5a-b9dc-d3505f8747bb.png)